The Boy with the Moon on his Forehead: Odki language

 In a tale collected by linguist George Abraham Grierson from an Odki source in Muzaffargarh, a king is childless, and goes outside his kingdom to meet a group of faqirs near a fire.
 The faqirs ask him the matter, and the king answers: he has no son.
 The faqirs then advise the king to take two tapāsās, to be eaten to his wife and himself, and she will bear a son with the moon on his forehead and a star on his little finger.
 The king follows the faqirs' instructions and thus a son is born to his eldest wife.
 The king's second wife conspires with the midwife to kill the child: the midwife replaces the boy for a bag of coals and leaves the child in a heap of manure.
 The king's she-dog finds the boy and takes care of him.
 Two years later, the second queen learns the boy is still alive and orders his death, but the she-dog gives the boy to a "bloody horse" for safekeeping.
 The boy grows up and is discovered by the king, who takes him back to the palace.

 Adaptations

 The folktale was adapted into a graphic novel by Indian publisher Amar Chitra Katha, in 1979, with the name Chandralalat, the Prince with a moon on his forehead.

+Cat Stevens tells this story sparely in his song "Boy With a Moon & Star on his Head," from his 1972 album Catch Bull at Four.